Q&A with ecommerce solutions and service design expert Joni Kautto from Accolade

 Global eCommerce is really here for SMBs too.
 One of our incubatees from Estonia is selling scuba diving gear from Estonia to South Korea, and this has become their main market against all odds, just because they were brave enough to invest in the potential there based on constant experimentation with new markets and verticals.

-Burt: And role of IoT in all this?
+Burt: And the role of IoT in all this?

 Joni: As discussed, standing out in the competition is getting harder.
 Use of IoT in retail is still in its beginnings and there’s lots to be gained by those early adopter merchants in this area.